asher90210/hello-world/readme.txt

-Open a text editor.
+tOpen a text editor.
 Now write a couple of lines of text, perhaps say hello, and save the file as readme.txt in the 'hello-world' folder you created s

-new line added

-Another line added

-4th line